Pennsylvania - Sectoral Privacy Overview

 - to protect against any reasonably anticipated threats or hazards to the security or integrity of the records;

-- to protect against unauthorised access to or use of records or information that could result in substantial harm or inconvenience to a customer; and
+- to protect against unauthorized access to or use of records or information that could result in substantial harm or inconvenience to a customer; and/or

 The Pa.
-Code requires that licensees (see definitions in sections 3.2. and 4.2. of the Guidance Note) to 'implement a comprehensive written information security program that includes administrative, technical and physical safeguards for the protection of customer information' (31 Pa.
+Code requires that licensees (see definitions in the above on key definitions in health laws and in the financial sectors) 'implement a comprehensive written information security program that includes administrative, technical and physical safeguards for the protection of customer information' (31 Pa.
 Code §146c.3).
-Recognising that a one-size-fits-all approach is unworkable, the law further provides that '[t]he administrative, technical and physical safeguards included in the information security program shall be appropriate to the size and complexity of the licensee and the nature and scope of its activities' (31 Pa.
+Recognizing that a one-size-fits-all approach is unworkable, the law further provides that '[t]he administrative, technical, and physical safeguards included in the information security program shall be appropriate to the size and complexity of the licensee and the nature and scope of its activities' (31 Pa.
 Code §146c.3).
 The information security program must be designed to (31 Pa.
 Code §146c.4):

 - safeguard the security and confidentiality of customer information;

-- protect against any reasonably anticipated threats or hazards to the security or integrity of the information; and
+- protect against any reasonably anticipated threats or hazards to the security or integrity of the information; and/or

-- protect against unauthorised access to or use of the information that could result in substantial harm or inconvenience to any customer.
+- protect against unauthorized access to or use of the information that could result in substantial harm or inconvenience to any customer.

 Furthermore, 31 Pa.
 Code §§146c.6 to 146c.9 provide non-exclusive illustrations and methods by which a licensee may implement an adequate comprehensive written information security program designed to satisfy required safeguards (31 Pa.
 Code §146c.5).
 The illustrated methods and procedures are: